bruno-chavez/go-microservice-template/README.md

-and domain data with PostgreSQL, [lib/pq](https://github.com/lib/pq) as the driver and [sqlx](https://github.com/jmoiron/sqlx) to help with the raw queries.
+and domain data with PostgreSQL, [lib/pq](https://github.com/lib/pq) as the driver and [sqlx](https://github.com/jmoiron/sqlx) to help with raw queries.

 + Ready to handle CORS requests with [rs/cors](https://github.com/rs/cors).